ForeignOx/notes/Mathematics/Pure/Calculus/Fourier Series.md

 b_{n}=\int _{-1}^{1}\left| x \right| \sin(n\pi x) \, dx =0
 $$
-Since this is the integral of an odd function over a symmetric interval Putting hte above together, we have the Fourier cosine series for $f(x)$
+Since this is the integral of an odd function over a symmetric interval Putting the above together, we have the Fourier cosine series for $f(x)$
 $$
 f(x)=\frac{a_{0}}{2}+\sum_{n=1}^{\infty} a_{n}\cos\left( \frac{n\pi x}{L} \right)+b_{n}\left( \frac{n\pi x}{L} \right)
 $$